LocalCrag/LocalCragApp/server/docs/localstack.md

 # Configuring localstack

 LocalCrag is built to use s3 like object storage instead of filesystem for storing data like images.
-Currently we host our instances on the digitalocean app platform and use the spaces object storage in production.
+Currently, we host our instances on the digitalocean app platform and use the spaces object storage in production.

 For local development a local replacement is needed if you don't want to interact with the cloud.
 We opted for